Expanded ACT for Psychedelic-assisted Therapy: Integrating trauma-focused ‘parts’ work with systemic change

 This training is aimed at mental health professionals with a training in psychological therapy, who wish to learn ACT-consistent applications of psychedelic-assisted therapy.
 You may already work with psychedelics, helping attendees of psychedelic ceremonies to prepare for and integrate their psychedelic experiences.
 This training is designed to equip you with many ways to deepen and consolidate the gains that are possible with psychedelic approaches when underlying trauma and systemic barriers to change are thoroughly addressed.

 This training is unique with its integral view that resolves old tensions that have fragmented psychotherapy theory and practice for decades.
 It offers a seemlessly integrated approach of ACT processes, ‘parts work’ (IFS), shame work (FAP) and a titrated exposure for trauma (Traumatic Incident Reduction-TIR).
-This new combined methodology opens possibilities to even highly experienced trauma specialists (see testmonials below).
+This new combined methodology opens possibilities to even highly experienced practitioners (see testmonials below).
 The processes behind two or more of these approaches can often be integrated into a single instruction for the participant at any stage of psychedelic-assisted therapy.
 These interventions are tailored to a wide range of psychedelic therapy challenges to enable a trauma-focussed ACT-consistent approach to systemic change, as described in the recent Spectrum of Selves paper (see https://www.frontiersin.org/articles/10.3389/fpsyt.2021.727572/full).

 Informed with high-density data collected from over 60 participants attending our retreats (a study designed to reduce relapse and deepen gains in psychedelic-assisted therapy), this training highlights what we know has been helpful in producing stable psychedelic therapy gains (post 6-12 months).
 It integrates Somatic Internal Family Systems and Traumatic Incident Reduction with Acceptance and Commitment therapy as a process-focussed core-theoretical model, to offer a versatile, multi-modal framework.
 This includes a pallet of six degrees of directive/non-directiveness.
 Using such a pallet context-sensitively, we can resolve the directive/non-directive debate in psychedelic therapy.